-Exophthalmia is a common condition amongst captive dhufish and in a variety of other cultured fish species worldwide.
-The problem is easily identified by abnormal swelling of the eyeball, however, the cause of the condition is poorly understood at the present time.
-It was previously considered that exophthalmia was primarily induced by impact on the eyeball (eg during handling or if the fish strikes the side of the tank when startled).
-It is now considered more likely that environmental stress (eg high temperatures) and/or rapid and prolonged swimming initiates a series of physiological events resulting in gas secretion into the eye.
-To reduce the occurrence of exophthalmia it is recommended that peaks of high temperature, sudden noises, rapid movement and changes in light intensity be avoided as these may increase the likelihood of the condition.
+It is now considered more likely that environmental stress (eg high temperatures) and/or rapid and prolonged swimming initiates a series of physiological events resulting in decreased solubility of oxygen within the supersaturated eye and/or increased gas secretion into the eye.
+To reduce the occurrence of exophthalmos it is recommended that peaks of high temperature, sudden noises, rapid movement and changes in light intensity be avoided as these may increase the likelihood of the condition.
+Holding dhufish in deep water is also likely to reduce the prevalence of exophthalmos by reducing the level of supersaturation of oxygen within the choroidal layer of the eye.

-There is currently no treatment for exophthalmia, except for the complete removal of the eyeball.
+There is currently no treatment for exophthalmos, except removal of the eyeball.
 This is a relatively simple procedure and can be done under anaesthesia.
-Although fish with a removed eye does resume feeding shortly after the excision, the fish do not thrive and so eye removal is seldom performed.
-Many fish do "recover" from exophthalmia, however, they eyes may remain damaged permanently.
-This represents the major impact of exophthalmia on dhufish culture.
-In the market, fish quality is often determined by the clarity of the eye, and a disfigured (or missing) eye would certainly reduce the value of whole fish, limiting sale of affected fish to fillets or headed and gutted.
-A thorough understanding of the disease and means for prevention is therefore essential.
-This is the primary focus of research being conducted Dr Fran Stephens of the School of Veterinary Studies, Murdoch University (FRDC Project #98/328).
+Although fish with a removed eye resume feeding shortly after the excision, they do not thrive.
+Many fish "recover" from exophthalmos, however, their eyes may remain permanently damaged.
+This represents a potentially serious loss of economic value as such fish are unlikely to be suitable for sale as whole fish.